top of page

 Amuzgo Interpreters and Translators: A Quick Guide

-For the Amuzgo, whose cultural and linguistic heritage has stood the test of time, interpreters play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.
+For the Amuzgo, whose cultural and linguistic heritage has stood the test of time, language services play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.

-This blog explores the Amuzgo language, why the Amuzgo are migrating, and the support interpreters can provide them as they settle in the United States.
+This blog explores the Amuzgo language, why the Amuzgo are migrating, and the help interpreters can provide as they settle in the United States.

 Who speaks Amuzgo?